outsharded/instagram-network-mapper/README.md

 Project to create a network map of freinds on Instagram.

 ## WARNING
 Using automation on your account is against Instagram ToS.
 The code does attempt to deal with and prevent soft bans and rate limits, but be cautious.
+I very strongly advise making a new account to do scanning with.

 ## Installation
 You need: